 Another restriction concerns the types of instruments we use to make music together.
 We’re limited primarily to percussion and keyboard instruments, all of which can be easily cleaned between sessions.
 But we can’t share instruments because I don’t want to take away your session time cleaning up.

-In-person interventions available at SoundWell Music Therapy During COVID-19
+In-person interventions available at SoundWell Music therapy meme During COVID-19

 Playing instruments and musical improvisation

 As I mentioned before, we use instruments in in-person sessions as long as they are easy to clean.
-The keyboard, hand drums and Hapi Drum, a very versatile steel drum with a grounding and soothing sound, are all instruments we can use in sessions together at SoundWell Music Therapy.
+The keyboard, hand drums and Hapi Drum, a very versatile steel drum with a grounding and soothing sound, are all instruments we can use in sessions together at SoundWell Music therapy meme.

 Listening to music